Preparing For Labour

 • a shawl or blanket to wrap the baby in

-• your green maternity hand held record (MHHR) with birth plan
+• your green maternity hand held recorder (MHHR) with birth preferences completed

 • any other letters or test results